Get answers to common technical questions about failover and high availability for Rackspace Private Cloud Powered By OpenStack (RPCO) 14.0.

 Can the same load balancer be used for service and VM traffic?

 This depends on the devices being used.
 If the HAProxy option is employed, those devices cannot be used to balance Data Plane traffic (they are restricted to Control Plane only).
-If the F5 BigIP devies are being utilized, those devices can be used to balance Data Plane traffic.
+If the F5 BigIP devices are being utilized, those devices can be used to balance Data Plane traffic.
 The only limitation is the capacity of the physical devices.

 What services should be load balanced?